People Capability Development: Key Tips to Improve Your Results

 While formal learning and development content is critical to success, never underestimate the power of the human connection.
-Human beings are social creatures, and we generally learn best from other people.
-Make sure you are supplementing your other L&D efforts with a mentorship program, or at least something similar.
+Humans are social creatures, and we generally learn best from others.
+Ensure you supplement your other L&D efforts with a mentorship program or at least something similar.

 Don’t assume that mentorships must be formal situations.
 These situations can take many shapes and forms.
 For instance, simply having someone shadow another employee during cross-training is a form of mentoring.

 Take the time to explore the many ways that mentors and mentees can come together, learn, and grow.
 With a little bit of time and a willingness to experiment, you can create robust mentoring options that support your larger L&D strategy.

 Know Your People